stinkytoe/bevy_ldtk_asset/README.md

   - FieldInstance now implements Clone
   - Asset loader now fails if duplicate Iids are found in an LDtk project
   - Updated to require rust 2024 edition
+  - Renamed Layer to LayerInstance
+  - Renamed Entity to EntityInstance
 - 0.6.4:
   - Release for Bevy 0.15.3
   - Fixed bug where only top level asset labels were being registered.